 Once early conciliation has ended, claimants have around one month in which to issue a claim in the employment tribunal.
 The deadline for issuing this claim should be treated as if it is set in stone.
 Extensions of time are rarely granted if the deadline is missed.
 Paper copies of Form ET1 are also available from Citizens Advice.
 You have a choice between posting a paper copy of the form or making an online claim to the employment tribunal via the GOV.UK website.

-You can also ring a government helpline providing general advice on bringing a claim on: 0300 123 1024.
+You can ring a government helpline providing general advice on bringing a claim on: 0300 123 1024.
 Lines are open 8.30am to 5pm, Monday to Friday.
 They should be able to provide copies of Form ET1 in alternative formats, such as large print or Braille.

 Use of Form ET1 is compulsory.
 It cannot be completed without your Acas early conciliation certificate number.

-There is no longer a fee to access an employment tribunal, as of July 2017, when a union-backed case at the Supreme Court ruled charging for access to tribunals was unlawful.
+There is no longer a fee to access an employment tribunal, as of July 2017, when a union-backed case at the Supreme Court ruled that charging for access to tribunals was unlawful.
 You will no longer need to pay a fee up front or seek "help with fees" as had previously been the case.